Frequently Asked Questions (FAQ)

 - Online registration for Spring Ball generally begins in January and runs through the end of February or early March.
-The season generally runs from April into June with games being played on weekday evenings and on Saturdays.
-Online registration for Fall Ball generally begins in June and runs through mid- to late-July.
-The season generally runs from September into early October, playing double-headers on Saturdays.
+The season generally runs from the first of April into the first of June with games being played on weekday evenings and on Saturdays.
+Online registration for Fall Ball generally begins in June and runs through mid-July.
+The season generally runs from the end of July into early October, playing double-headers on Saturdays starting in mid-August.

 What divisions do you offer?

 - Our divisions are age-based, not skills-based.
 We offer divisions in 6U, 8U, 10U, 12U and 14 - 18U (6 & under, 8 & under, etc.).
 Girls may play up one division (for example, an 8-year-old can play 10U if she wants), but they cannot play down (for example, an 8-year-old cannot play 6U).